caronc/datetools/INSTALL.md

 # Compile the code
 make

-# Install the content
+# Install the package into your system
-# make install
+make install
 ```

 You're done!